JesseEmond/blitz-2025-registration/README.md

 ## Let's Win, But Fully
 ... but this is on one map.
 Wouldn't we want a full win?
 The max possible score on all possible maps?
-### Markov Search Grammar & Search
+### Monte Carlo Search Grammar & Search
 We'll need a better search.
 A "minimax" search (really a breadth first search now without our enemy modeling) of a fixed depth isn't cutting it.

 I switched the search to a Monte Carlo Tree Search ([MCTS](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search)), which will allow us to sample possible future fates for out bot in different branches of our search tree.

 I recalled spending a good amount of time [tweaking MCTS](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) last year, so I wanted to go shopping for a fun spin on it this time.
 In that process I found this interesting paper: [Monte Carlo Search Algorithm Discovery for One Player Games](https://arxiv.org/pdf/1208.4692).

-The idea is quite fun: define a "grammar" over Markov Search algorithms, with the following components in the grammar:
+The idea is quite fun: define a "grammar" over Monte Carlo Search algorithms, with the following components in the grammar:
 - _Simulate_: apply an action policy repeatedly from a given state until the end of the game;
 - _Repeat_: repeat a given subcomponent a fixed amount of times;
 - _LookAhead_: for each legal move from our state, run a subcomponent starting from the successor state;